Wedding Photography at Woolwich Town Hall/Greenwich Register Office

 Located in the heart of Woolwich in the Royal Borough of Greenwich, South-East London, the town hall is a short walk from Woolwich Arsenal Station and has useful transport links for guests arriving by public transport.

 The wedding venue lies on Wellington Street (B210) and Market Street and has entrances on both.
-The town hall is generally accessed by the Wellington street entrance though.
+The town hall is generally accessed by the Wellington street entrance for weddings, though.

 Ready to Book Your Wedding Photographer for Woolwich Town Hall/Greenwich Register Office?

 Special Price for 1 Hour

-Two hours + beautifully edited photos uploaded in a mixture of colour and black and white.
+One hour + beautifully edited photos in a mixture of colour and black and white.

-Price includes some arrivals shots, the ceremony, congratulations/confetti and posed shots in the courtyard.
+Price includes some arrivals shots, the ceremony, congratulations/confetti and posed shots on the stairs & outside.

-For full details, please visit my Wedding Photography Prices page.
+For full details and extended coverage, please visit my Wedding Photography Prices page.

 Woolwich Town Hall as a Wedding Venue

-Greenwich Register Office is one venue that will blow you away when you walk in through the front doors and enter the Victorian Hall.
-The interior is as opulent and ornate as the outside, and the building has six domes which make up the roof and help illuminate the inside.
+Greenwich Register Office is one venue that will blow you away when you walk in through the front doors and enter the Victoria Hall.
+The interior is as opulent and ornate as the outside, and the building has six domes making up the roof and helping illuminate the inside.

 If you have a Woolwich Town Hall wedding, you will be very well looked after by the registrars and staff.
 They will guide you through every step of the process to ensure that you have a wedding day to remember.

-There is the option for a reception or post-wedding ceremony meal at Woolwich Town Hall in the Victoria Hall.
-However, there are also plenty of other venues nearby in the Royal Borough of Greenwich that cater to wedding reception parties that will no doubt suit you down to the ground as well.
+There is the option for a reception or post-wedding ceremony meal at Woolwich Town Hall in Victoria Hall.
+However, there are also plenty of other venues nearby in the Royal Borough of Greenwich that caters to wedding reception parties that will no doubt suit you down to the ground as well.

 Also Consider>> Your Wedding at Danson House, Bexley

 Woolwich Town Hall Wedding Rooms

 Greenwich Register Office Room: This is the most basic ceremony venue with only your two witnesses present.
 Even the photographer isn’t allowed in (although it may be worth asking if photography is important to you).
-The ceremony includes just the wedding vows and exchange of rings.
+The ceremony includes just the wedding vows and the exchange of rings.